ynab/ynab-sdk-ruby/docs/TransactionsApi.md

 budget_id = "budget_id_example" # String | ID of budget

 opts = {
-  since_date: Date.parse("2013-10-20") # Date | Only return transactions on or after this date
+  since_date: Date.parse("2013-10-20"), # Date | Only return transactions on or after this date
-}
+  type: "type_example" # String | Only return transactions of a certain type (i.e. 'uncategorized', 'unapproved') }

 begin